JuliaLind/1DV610-L2/README.md

 The CurrencyConverter can be used to covert an amount from any currency to one or more other currencies using the latest available exchange rate.
-To use the CurrencyConverter you must first set the fromCurrency using setFromCurrency() method and the target currencies by passing an array with target currencies to the setToCurrencies() method.
+To use the CurrencyConverter you must first set the fromCurrency using setBaseCurrency() method and the target currencies by passing an array with target currencies to the setTargetCurrencies() method.
 Then pass the amount you wish to convert to the convert() method.
 To reset the CurrencyConverter use the clear() method.

 Example 3: